 How to Alleviate a Toddler’s Night-Time Cough

 Why does my toddler cough at night time?

-As previously stated, there are many reasons as to why your toddler might be coughing at nigh time.
+As previously stated, there are many reasons why your toddler might be coughing at night time.
 A common cold, allergies, or asthma, for instance, might be the culprit.